Tencent/TurboTransformers/example/python/README.md

 ```
 python bert_example.py
 ```
-**Attention** : If you want to use turbo as the backend instead of onnxrt.
+**Attention** : If you want to use turbo with C++ backend instead of onnxrt.
-Directly linking an MKL of Pytorch installed by conda will lead to a poor performance in our hand-crafted C++ version.
+Directly linking an MKL of Pytorch installed by conda will lead to poor performance in our hand-crafted C++ version.
 You should install an official MKL an set MKL PATH in CMakeLists.txt.
-As an not so elegent alternative, you can uninstall OpenNMT-py and ungrade torch to 1.1.0.
+As a not so elegant alternative, you can uninstall OpenNMT-py and downgrade torch to 1.1.0.

 I have prepared an image for bert only runtime on dockerhub with .
 `thufeifeibear/turbo_transformers_cpu:bert_only_v0.1`